How Technology is Changing the Landscape Industry

 While projects are becoming bigger and more complex than ever, they’re taking 20% longer to complete on average.
 The Economist also reported that approximately 30% of America’s yearly construction spending is used to account for “inefficiencies, mistakes and delays.”

 Hopefully, the 324% funding surge that US-based construction tech startups saw in 2018 will carry over into the next decade.
-There’s a big market for streamlining efficiency and productivity through tech.
-Emerging tech innovations are promising to disrupt the construction industry for the better.
+There’s a big market for streamlining efficiency and productivity through technology.
+Emerging technology innovations are promising to disrupt the construction industry for the better.
 Moreover, a booming construction sector can only help to boost the landscaping sector as well.

-Here are some of the biggest tech trends to look out for in construction & landscaping.
+Here are some of the biggest technology trends to look out for in construction & landscaping.

 Construction robots are an emerging trend that will help speed up the construction process exponentially once used at large.
 Robotics are even starting to make waves in the soon-to-be high-tech landscaping sector.
 Robot lawn mowers are turning a time-consuming job into one that you can program via an app.
 Operating on a rechargeable battery, these self-operating machines are quieter and more environmentally friendly than their traditional counterparts.
 Some landscaping companies are even leaving them with their clients so that they can mow their lawns to perfection daily.